Aberdeen Proving Ground: Edgewood Arsenal

-Although civilian contractors produced the major portion of conventional munitions for World War I, the United States government built federally owned plants on Aberdeen Proving Ground for the manufacture of toxic gas.
-These poison gas manufacturing facilities came to be known as Edgewood Arsenal.
+Although mostly civilian contractors produced conventional munitions during World War I, the United States government built federally owned plants on Aberdeen Proving Ground to manufacture toxic gas.
+These poison gas manufacturing facilities came to be known as Edgewood Arsenal, officially designated on May 4, 1918.

 Edgewood Arsenal included plants to manufacture mustard gas, chloropicrin and phosgene, and separate facilities to fill artillery shells with these chemicals.
-Production began in 1918, reached 2756 ST per month, and totaled 10817 ST of toxic gas manufactured at Edgewood Arsenal before the November 1918 armistice.
+Production began in 1918, would reach 2756 ST per month, and totaled 10817 ST of toxic gas manufactured at Edgewood Arsenal before the November 1918 armistice.
 Some of this gas was shipped overseas for use in French and British artillery shells.

 The Edgewood area of Aberdeen Proving Ground is approximately 13000 acres or 20.31 sqmi.
 The Edgewood area was used for the development and testing of chemical agent munitions.
 From 1917 to the present, the Edgewood area conducted chemical research programs, manufactured chemical agents, and tested, stored, and disposed of toxic materials.

+On July 1, 1971, the Edgewood Arsenal was discontinued as a separate installation, and its personnel, resources, and facilities transferred to Aberdeen Proving Ground.
+The merger intended to reduce operating costs of the installations.
+The land from Edgewood Arsenal is known today as the Edgewood area.